firminoneto11/terceiro-projeto-curso-python/README.md

 ```

 <p>This will create an '.exe' application, that you can run it without opening the source-code editor.
 Also, make sure that the anti-virus is not enabled, because sometimes it identifies as a threat.<br/>
-Now you are all set and good to go! 👍
+Now that you are all set and good to go, the files that needs to be executed are:

+- BankSimulator.py -> Execute this one if you didn't created the '.exe' file with the pyinstaller.
+- BankSimulator.exe -> This one will be inside a directory named 'dist' if you created the '.exe' file.
+You also have to move it to the repository folder after the creation, because it needs access to the 'valware.ico' to show the icon.
 </p>
 <hr/>